Authored by the expert who managed and guided the team behind the Germany Property Pack

 Can I run multiple Airbnbs under one name in Frankfurt right now?

-You can operate multiple Airbnb listings in Frankfurt, but each property needs its own approval since regulations attach to each dwelling, not your name or profile.
+A host can theoretically operate multiple Airbnb listings in Frankfurt, but each residential property needs its own legal basis and permission.

 Do I need a short-term rental license or a business registration to host in Frankfurt as of 2026?